Magnetme/nagios-parser-docker-api/README.md

 - A host or service state changed (_HARD/SOFT_),
 - Notifications will be surpressed for flapping hosts and services.

+## CORS

+For easier integration (as you should only expose this data on your internal network), you can accept all Origins for CORS.
+Pass the flag `--allow-all-cors` for this to the script.

 ## Filters

 | Filter | Values | Description |